ankarandikar/Warmup_Project/README.md

     $y = (\text{distance reading at } A&deg;) \times \sin(A&deg;)$
 </p>

 The code in this script is primarily structured in a series of nested if loops.
 For this behavior, like a few others, I monitored the bump sensors on the Neato to make it stop if they were active (i.e., if the Neato hit something).
+One difficulty I encountered was that some of the Neatos did not return readings at select angles, so I had to remember to check my outputs with print statements whenever I connected to a Neato.
 If I had more time, I would have explored condensing my code by containing the velocity commands in separate functions.
+I would also have liked to try a different visualization method such as MarkerArray to make my visualization functions more efficient.

 <a id="person_follower"></a>
 ## [Person Follower](/warmup_project/warmup_project/person_follower.py)